Culicomorpha

 The Culicomorpha are an infraorder of Nematocera, including mosquitoes, black flies, and several extant and extinct families of insects.
-They originated 176 million years ago, in the Triassic period.
+They originated 176 million years ago, in the Early Jurassic period.
 There are phylogenetic patterns that are used to interpret bionomic features such as differences in the nature of blood-feeding by adult females, daytime or nighttime feeding by adult females, and occurrence of immature stages in aquatic habitats.

-Most adult, females lay their eggs on bodies of water.
+Most adult females lay their eggs on bodies of water.
 Some are restricted to very clean waters, but others can tolerate highly polluted environments.

 Many adults transmit parasites or diseases that can be debilitating or fatal to humans, such as malaria and West Nile virus.
 Biting midges can transmit an extensive range of pathogens of veterinary importance, including Akabane virus, bovine ephemeral fever virus, Schmallenberg virus, African horse sickness virus, epizootic haemorrhagic disease virus, and bluetongue virus.